Selma Blair on Ditching Her Cane in 'DWTS' Debut (Exclusive)

 Queen Elizabeth Smiles in Photo Taken Days Before Her Death at B…

-Selma Blair stole the spotlight on Monday night's Dancing With the Stars premiere, dancing the Viennese waltz with Sasha Farber and, poignantly, handing off her cane amid her ongoing battle with MS. By the end of her heartfelt performance, Blair had audiences both in-studio and at home in tears.
+Selma Blair stole the spotlight on Monday night's Dancing With the Stars season premiere, dancing the Viennese waltz with Sasha Farber and, poignantly, handing off her cane amid her ongoing battle with multiple sclerosis (MS).
+By the end of her heartfelt performance, Blair had audiences both in-studio and at home in tears.

-While Farber left the ballroom quickly after the show to have a root canal ("He was in a lot of pain today and he rushed off to get something taken care of," Blair said) -- the actress credited him with convincing her to join the competition this season.
+While Farber left the ballroom quickly after the show to have a root canal ("He was in a lot of pain today and he rushed off to get something taken care of," Blair says) -- the 50-year-old actress credits him with convincing her to join the competition this season.
 Outside of the show, the two had become friendly as neighbors.

 Blair says she wanted to keep herself active for her 11-year-old son, Arthur Saint Bleick, who joined her backstage at the taping during her interviews.

-For Blair and Farber's "Time of My Life" routine, they scored 7s across the board for a grand total of 28.
+For Blair and Farber's "Time of My Life" routine, they scored sevens across the board for a grand total of 28.

 Dancing With the Stars streams live Mondays at 8 p.m.
 ET/5 p.m.
 PT on Disney+ in a new modified, commercial-free format that gives more time for the dances and the judges' feedback.
 Returning host Tyra Banks is joined by new co-host Alfonso Ribeiro -- as well as returning judges Carrie Ann Inaba, Len Goodman, Derek Hough and Bruno Tonioli.